Living Standard — Last Updated 28 January 2023

 elementsAsFrozenArray.
 Return elementsAsFrozenArray.
 This extra caching layer is necessary to preserve the invariant that The setter steps are: If the given value is null: Set this's explicitly set attr-elements to

-null.
-Remove the content attribute from this.
-Return.
-Set the content attribute's value for this to the empty string.
+string.
 Let elements be an empty list.
 For each element in the given value: Append a weak reference to element to

 elements.
 Set this's explicitly set attr-elements to

-steps, given element, localName, oldValue,
+element, localName, oldValue, value, and

-value, and namespace, are used to synchronize between the content
+namespace, are used to synchronize between the content attribute and the IDL

-namespace is not null, then return.
+return.
 Set element's explicitly set attr-elements to

-null.
+elements are to be treated as internal implementation details and not to be built upon.
 The The All Objects that implement the Objects that implement the The ToBoolean abstract operation in JavaScript returns

 false when given objects implementing the The IsLooselyEqual abstract operation,